+The 2023 Roger Holmes Trial will be held at its usual Harlton venue on Sunday 3rd March.
 The trial has a format of a set of 5 tests marked out by canes on the hill with a mixture of bends and slopes to test the driver’s ability to keep going within the course and without losing forward motion.
 This requires a variety of subtle techniques and some not subtle.
-The tests are repeated usually 5 times through the day.
+The tests will be repeated at least 3 times through the day.

 The entrants are to be divided into 4 classes of vehicle:

 Class A is especially designed to cater for ordinary modern road-going cars, essentially unmodified, which means you can enter using your ‘shopping’ car.
 Hybrid and electric vehicles can be used in this class.

 Classes B, C and D are for mass-produced cars of any age and some modifications are allowed.
 They don’t need to be road legal.

 Class E is for limited production cars and one-off ‘specials’.